-Start pumpkins indoors from seed or from nursery stock.
-Transplant outdoors when the soil is truly warm in the spring.
-Fertilize regularly with a balanced organic product, but try not to wet the leaves to avoid fungus disease.
-The entire root growing area should be moist at all times.
+Start pumpkins indoors from seed or nursery stock.
+Harden plants off and transplant outside when the soil is truly warm in the spring.
+Fertilize regularly with a balanced organic product, but try to keep the leaves dry in order to prevent fungus disease.
+The entire root system should be kept moist at all times.

 Once flowers begin to develop, hand pollinate female flowers (those with a bulb-like growth attached directly to the main stem) with a male flower (those with a slender stem).
 Pick a male flower, then touch it gently onto the female flower to ensure pollination.